-Many people believe that continuous feedback can substitute for software engineering performance reviews.
+Many people believe that continuous feedback can substitute for a software engineering performance review.
 Would that it were true!
 It’s absolutely the case that just-in-time feedback encourages immediate growth and reduces surprises during reviews.
 But it’s no substitute for regular 360-degree reviews.

 Just-in-time feedback is for one-off occurrences.
 Performance reviews are about telling a story of what happened over the last period and what needs to happen in the coming period in order for your report to stay employed or get promoted.